Friday, April 10, 2009

 But why not really get the point across?
 Why not go all the way and call it Great Friday?
 Or even Super-Duper Amazingly Fantastic Friday, All Sins Forgiven Or Your Money Back?
 A little salesmanship wouldn't hurt.

 Well, that's about it for me.
 I'm doomed, right?
 Eternal damnation; fire and brimstone; some guy with horns, in a red union suit, poking me with a pitchfork.

 Nah.
 See, Jesus died for our sins and that even includes crummy jokes, Thank God.
 And, if you're an atheist or otherwise not a believer in Christianity, I got you to actually consider this stuff for five minutes.
 I got you to read the name - Jesus - 12 or 13 times.
 I figure that's got to count for something.

-(By the way, I would consider it proof positive that God has a sense of humor if we both get struck by lightning, although personally I'd find it much funnier if He did it to the producers of Real Housewives of Orange County.)
+(Which, by the way, I would consider proof positive that God has a sense of humor, although personally I'd find it much funnier if He did it to one of the producers of Wife Swap.)